-First of all it’s important to know this is a progress report.
-We’re still in the middle of the creative process even if this is a mile stone, sharing some of the product ideas for the collection that will be named MARKERAD which is translated to “highlighted”.
+IKEA is still in the middle of the creative process.
+In this progress report we gott the chance to see some of the product ideas for the collection that will be named MARKERAD, which is translated to “highlighted”.
 So, what has Virgil, Henrik and the team been working on since they shared the first ideas of the rugs?
-Well, one of the products is a chair.
+Looks like one of the products is a chair.

 “It wouldn’t really make sense to introduce another chair as a kind of replica of something that has already been done, if we want to reinterpret the design history we need to twist it, we need to take it to another level and make it more relevant for today.”, says Henrik.

 “Yeah, that’s why I try to embed an artistic quality in things that you already have.
 So the chair has elevated because it feels more like an art object than a typical chair that just serves it functions with four equal legs.”, adds Virgil.

 “I understand IKEA already has display cases, so my role is to think of something else that they don’t already do.
 And that is strong enough to be a valid concept.”

 Therefor the chair has a door stop attached to one of its legs.
 The doorstop is a kind of everyday icon but still something that might not be considered to have a high design value.
 Here it has been used in an unexpected way, an interruption, with a thought behind it.

 “I had this image of an airplane wheel with two chunks, like door stops to stop it.
 And I just posed the question; the person who designed the wheel must think he is God’s gift to earth.
 But the person who designed the doorstop is equally impactful because he can stop a plane in its tracks.” says Virgil.